 The Lambent methodology is an integrated model, based on sound theoretical foundations and developed from many further lines of thinking:

-• Integral studies.
-This rapidly developing field of transpersonal psychology has been pioneered by the writings of the United States Philosopher, Ken Wilber7.
+- Integral studies.
+This rapidly developing field of transpersonal psychology has been pioneered by the writings of the American Philosopher, Ken Wilber.
 The integral model uses a number of different perspectives to gain as full an understanding of a situation as possible.
 It looks at lines of development, states of mind, types of psychology, and stages of development.
 It uses interior and exterior, individual and collective perspectives.
-Perspectives are an important part of Lambent methodology and Integral studies provide some very useful ones.
+Perspectives are an important part of the Lambent methodology and Integral studies provide some very useful ones.

 The structure of the Lambent coaching course and the way it is trained follows these important principles.
 All our trainers are highly experienced and trained specifically in the Lambent methodology and approach.